2020 Surinamese general election: Aftermath

 On 30 May it was announced that a coalition had been formed consisting of VHP, ABOP, NPS and PL.
 VHP leader Chan Santokhi announced his candidacy for President of Suriname, and ABOP leader Ronnie Brunswijk was announced as the coalition's candidate for Chairman of the National Assembly.
 Other positions allocated under the agreement include Vice-Chairman of the National Assembly and governor of the Central Bank of Suriname for the VHP, Minister of Home Affairs and Minister of Social Affairs for PL, and Minister of Education and Minister of Oil and Gas Affairs for the NPS.
 ABOP was given the nomination for vice president, as well as the Minister of Justice and Police, Minister of Trade, Industry & Tourism and Minister of Natural Resources and Regional Development.
 The remaining ministerial posts were to be held by the VHP.

 On 29 June the National Assembly sat for its first session during which Ronnie Brunswijk was elected Chairman of the National Assembly unopposed.
 Dew Sharman became Vice Chairman.
 On 1 July Paul Somohardjo, Chairman of Pertjajah Luhur and coalition partner of the new government, was diagnosed with COVID-19.
 Testing revealed that NPS chairman Gregory Rusland and ABOP chairman Ronnie Brunswijk were also COVID-19 positive.
 On 3 July Dew Sharman, Vice Chairman of the National Assembly, announced that the presidential elections would be postponed until 10 July at the earliest, with the vote later set for 13 July.
 Potential candidates were required to announce their candidacy on 7 and 8 July.

 On 7 July the coalition nominated Chan Santokhi for the presidency and Ronnie Brunswijk as vice president.
 The nominations were supported by all 33 coalition MPs.
-As no other candidates were nominated by the deadline on 8 July, Santokhi and Brunswijk were elected on 13 July by acclamation in an uncontested election.
-They were inaugurated on 16 July on the Onafhankelijkheidsplein in Paramaribo in ceremony without public due to the COVID-19 pandemic.
+No other candidates were nominated by the deadline on 8 July, assuring the coalition's ticket would win unopposed.
+On 13 July, the Assembly elected Santokhi and Brunswijik by acclamation.
+They were inaugurated on 16 July on the Onafhankelijkheidsplein in Paramaribo in a ceremony held behind closed doors due to the COVID-19 pandemic.
 The Santokhi cabinet was sworn in the same day.